Meet Terry

 Say we just met . . .

 I’m old enough to explain where inspiration really comes from.
 First some background.
 As a child my father taught me, “Put tools back where you found them.”
 He built a lot of stuff.
+My mother taught me, “Don’t leave a mess behind you.”
+She sewed, had a kiln and painted in oils and water color.

 My older brother said, “Let’s make some stuff.”
 And we did.
 Lots.
 My sister said, “Fool with my stuff and I’ll kill you.”
 But that’s another story.